 When it comes to chain migration and the lottery system, we saw two recent terror attacks in New York that were the result of this, I think, failed immigration policy.

-So we think our bill, our House bill will be a good starting ground for this negotiation, and I uh too want to commend you for bringing everybody together.
+So we think our bill, our House bill, will be a good starting ground for this negotiation.

-So thank you, sir for the so many points of agreement, and a lot of it's common sense, and I really think we're gonna come out very well.
+There are so many points of agreement, and a lot of it's common sense, and I really think we're going to come out very well.

-Uh David Perdue, do you have something to say?
+David Perdue, do you have something to say?

 Well, yeah, my observation is that three times in the last 11 years, well-intentioned people, some of whom are in this room, attempted to do what we're starting to try to do today, and we failed.

-And so today, my encouragement for all of us is to do what Dick has been trying to do and talks about uh repeatedly, and that is to limit the scope of this.
+And so today, my encouragement for all of us is to do what Dick has been trying to do and talks about repeatedly, and that is to limit the scope of this.

-And I like the idea that Both sides have pressure to solve the DACA issue.
+And I like the idea that both sides have pressure to solve the DACA issue.

 But I think the bigger issue here is not just the DACA issue, but what can we do to start the path to the steps that solve this immigration problem for several reasons?

-There's social issues, there are political issues, there are economic issues about our workforce that have to be addressed.
+There are social issues, there are political issues, there are economic issues about our workforce that have to be addressed.

-But limiting this to the legal immigration side when combining the balance between various solutions on DACA, dreamers if it gets in the conversation, as well as border security and chain migration.
+But limiting this to the legal immigration side when combining the balance between various solutions on DACA, DREAMERS, if it gets in the conversation, as well as border security and chain migration, I think therein lies the balance of a good deal that can be done.

-And I don't I agree with Dick.
+And I agree with Dick.

 I don't think it's going to take long to get it done if we just locked ourselves in a room and made it happen.